noneSycamore/Weapon-Inspection/README.md

 3. find variable "ifOtherAnim" and change its value to true
 4. find variable "animationName" and change its value to the animation you want

+## Update: Now holding the shortcut key can trigger SafeAction animation on v0.2.0.

+It looks like checking the weapon chamber to see if there is any bullets.
+But it only works on certain weapons, and cannot trigger when sprinting

 ## And this is an unfinished mod.

-Cause I am not satisfied with the inspection animation I found for ranged weapons.
+I am still unsatisfied with the animation

-FirstEquip anim looks weird, IdleBreak and SafeAction are too simple.
+FirstEquip anim looks weird, especially for sword, IdleBreak and SafeAction are too simple and cannot trigger when sprinting.

-Maybe I have to make new animations for some weapons, but there are so many of them.

-Or maybe this mod will end up like this.